Foupi/Luos_Examples_NRF/mesh_bridge/README.md

     * The timer is reset.
   * At timeout, it is considered that every remote network has sent all of its exposed entries.
-  * Local container entries are published in Luos RTB STATUS messages.
+  * Local container entries are published in Luos RTB `STATUS` messages.
-  * The post-detection ID of the source container is computed.
+  * Once publication of the last local container entry is complete, the ID of the source container after a detection by the Mesh Bridge container is computed, as well as those of the local container table entries.
-  * Once publication of the last local container entry is complete, the Mesh Bridge container runs a detection to add remote containers to the network routing table.
+  * The Mesh Bridge container runs a detection to add remote containers to the network routing table.
   * A `MESH_BRIDGE_EXT_RTB_COMPLETE` message is sent to the source container.

+* By receiving a Luos RTB `GET` request:
+  * The entries of the remote container table bearing the unicast address of the Bluetooth Mesh node emitting the request _(source node)_ are removed.
+  * Local container entries are sent to the source node in Luos RTB `STATUS` replies.
+  * Once reply of the last local container entry is complete, the Mesh Bridge container expects to receive the entries exposed by the source node, and starts a timer.
+  * For each Luos RTB `STATUS` message received:
+    * A remote container table entry is created corresponding to the received entry:
+      * The received routing table entry and source node unicast address are stored.
+      * The local ID is deduced from a detection simulation from the Mesh Bridge container.
+      * The local container instance is created.
+    * The timer is reset.
+  * At timeout, it is considered that the source node has sent all of its exposed entries.
+  * The local IDs of the local container table entries after a detection by the Mesh Bridge container are computed.
+  * The Mesh Bridge container runs a detection to add remote containers to the network routing table.
+  * A `MESH_BRIDGE_EXT_RTB_COMPLETE` is sent in broadcast to the whole Luos network.

 ## Messages exchange